Condor-Performance-Modeling/fsl/FSL_USER_REF.md

   ioput  iop1
 ```

-During parsing the FSL interpreter uses the prolog elements to determine the pertinence of a given registered transform to the current context.
+During parsing the FSL interpreter uses the isa and uarch prolog elements to determine the pertinence of a given registered transform to the current context.
 Transform specifications which do not match the current context are ignored.

-The FSL API contains methods used to specify the current context to the interpreter.
-This is discussed in the FSL API
+The FSL API contains methods used to specify the current context to the FSL interpreter.
+This is discussed in the <FIXME: FSL API USER REFERENCE>

-It is common to group the prolog elements into a top level structure and reference that structure by name in transform specifications.
-This is an abbreviated example:
+It is common to have many transforms for a given combination of ISA, micro-architectures and model interface.
+Syntax is provided to reduce redunant specification of isa, uarch and ioput.

+The prolog structure supports this improvment.
+Usage is shown below:

 ```
 prolog plog1
 {
     isa   myIsa
     uarch myImplementation
-    ioput iop1
+    ioput myIO
 }

 transform prolog_example